This post covers the top things to do in Boston in February.

-Your guide will also provide a lot of information about the history being one of the most popular symphony halls in America.
+Your guide will also provide information about the history of this, one of the most popular symphony halls in America.

 It’s also worth noting that residents of Boston can get a library card and take advantage of their Museum Pass to get into several popular attractions for free.

 In this section, we will provide some excellent activities that you can enjoy with your family in Boston throughout the month of February.

 Take a look at our other sections for ideas like going to a free museum, catching a movie at Coolidge Corner Theatre and more.